xiaotangzh/IsaacLab/docs/source/tutorials/00_sim/spawn_prims.rst

 .. attention::

-Please take note that in this tutorial we take advantage of a sample Cfg class, ConeCfg class as an introduction to spawning prims.
+   Please take note that in this tutorial we take advantage of a sample Cfg class, ConeCfg as an introduction to spawning prims.
    As the tutorials progress we will use progressively more sophisticated ways of configuring and managing prims.
    These other methods facilitate environment vectorization, environment setup and teardown, and allow you to instantiate a wider variety of objects.

 Spawning from another file
 --------------------------